GregK10/GK_722_project/3_Genome_Alignment_and_Consensus.md

 ```

-Instead of the java line, I attempted to use samtools markdup.
+Instead of the java line that was used to mark duplicates, I initally attempted to use samtools markdup.
 This command requires samtool fixmate to be run prior, but I was unable to get it to work with my data.
-I therefore elected to use picard to mark dupicates
+I therefore elected to the Picard command to mark dupicates instead

-I then checked how well the cm21 reads mapped to the af293 reference genome by viewing the ```cm21.markdup_mstats.txt``` file
+I then checked how well the cm21 reads mapped to the Af293 reference genome by viewing the ```cm21.markdup_mstats.txt``` file

 ```{bash}
 $ more cm21.markdup_mstats.txt